zalando-incubator/stackset-controller/docs/howtos.md

 set to 40, stack size will be set to `40`.
 4. Similarly, when `100%` of the traffic is to be switched, the size of `maxReplicas` will be enforced.

-A good discussion regarding how this issue can arise is in [this issue](https://github.bus.zalan.do/zooport/issues/issues/3466).

 ## Traffic Switch resources controlled by External Controllers